 Young women should not be presented with stereotypically "glamorous" careers, but a full range of potentially fulfilling professions.
 As long as the concept of a “dream job” is isolated to the glitzy world of Hollywood, women won’t be able to claim their rightful place in the corner offices of Silicon Valley.

-More articles in WMC FBomb by Category: Economy, Education, Feminism, Science and tech
+More articles by Category: Economy, Education, Feminism, Science and tech

-More articles in WMC FBomb by Tag: Activism and advocacy, Women's leadership, Working families, Equality, College, News
+More articles by Tag: Activism and advocacy, Women's leadership, Working families, Equality, College, News